Intermittent fasting for women — the complete guide

 Talk to your people.
 Who will cheer you on, fill your water bottle for you when you can’t be bothered, or give you a cuddle on a rough day?

-At SIMPLE, we love intermittent fasting, and we know what it’s like to start out.
-If you want us in your corner, try our quiz.
+At Simple, we love intermittent fasting, and we know what it’s like to start out.
+If you want us in your corner, take our quiz.
 We’ll get you on your way and stick around for the journey.

 Intermittent fasting can be challenging to do consistently.
 Support is key.